projectinnovatenewark/csx2/workshops/workshop_3/learning_the_io_devices.md

 <div align=center><h3>Assembling the LED Light</h3></div>

-We will need the folling components for this section:
+We will need the following components for this section:
 - Breadboard
 - 1 LED light (any color is fine)
 - 3 Female-Male Jumper Wires